Access Monash Mentoring

 - Meet and network with senior Monash staff, alumni, and community leaders

-- Record of your participation on your Australian Higher Education Graduate Statement
+- Your participation in the program is recorded on your Australian Higher Education Graduate Statement

-- Have the opportunity to make a difference to someone’s life
+- Opportunity to make a difference to someone’s life

 - Gain experience for your resume

-- Achieved 65% average in your studies (current students), or minimum ATAR of 85.00 (commencing students)
+- Achieved 65% average in your Monash studies (current students), or minimum ATAR of 85.00 (commencing students)

 - Completed Year 12 in Australia